ravi-harun/US_Power_Outage_Analysis/README.md

 ## Introduction

-Power outages disrupt the daily lives of millions and result in billions of dollars in economic losses annually, particularly in regions prone to extreme weather events [1].
-This analysis investigates: *What factors have the most influence on the duration of a power outage?* Using historical outage data from January 2000 to July 2016, we seek to understand trends and potential patterns.
+Power outages disrupt the daily lives of millions and result in billions of dollars in economic losses annually, particularly in regions prone to extreme weather events <a name="cite_ref-1"></a>[<sup>1</sup>](#cite_note-1).
+Beyond the immediate inconvenience of losing electricity, these outages often have far-reaching effects on public safety, health services, and economic stability.

-First, we imported the power outages dataset downloaded from [Purdue University](https://engineering.purdue.edu/LASCI/research-data/outages).
-There are 1534 rows in the raw dataset.
+This analysis investigates: *What factors have the most influence on the cause and duration of a power outage?* By leveraging historical outage data from January 2000 to July 2016 across the United States, we aim to uncover trends, identify key drivers of prolonged outages, and offer insights into mitigation strategies.
+Understanding these patterns can inform more resilient infrastructure planning and targeted interventions to minimize disruption.

+The data used for our analysis is sourced from [Purdue University](https://engineering.purdue.edu/LASCI/research-data/outages).
+This raw dataset contains 1534 rows.

-The table below contains a data dictionary on relevant columns for our analysis (using our cleaned data).
+The table below contains a data dictionary on a subset of relevant columns utilized for our analysis (referenced by our cleaned data in snake case).

 |Variable name|Description|
 |---|---|